 I have always had the stereotype of Triumph being an old man’s bike, how wrong I was.
-Despite this, it didn’t take much effort for me to be talked into taking the Thruxton R out for a spin.
-I first saw the Thruxton R at motorcycle live in 2016 and I just thought wow.
-The combination of black and gold is always a wicked combination, no matter what bike it always looks fantastic, and the styling is retro, and everybody knows Retro is cool, but it also has modern touches.
+It didn’t take much effort for me to be talked into taking the Triumph Thruxton R out for a spin.
+I first saw the Thruxton R at motorcycle live in 2016, and I just thought wow.
+The combination of black and gold is always a wicked combination, no matter what bike it still looks fantastic.
+Everybody knows Retro is cool, but it also has modern touches.

-We took the camera out for the day Ben and I could not put the bike in a position where it looked out of place.
-We managed to blag our way in front of a stately home, a place where the Thruxton R looks like part of the furniture, but then the Thruxton looked just as good sitting in front of a Starbucks.
-Even on the move, it looks beautiful, driving through town the number of double-takes and attention the bike got was unreal.
-I’ll admit I couldn’t help looking at myself in shop windows, and I’m not normally a poser.
+We took the camera out for the day.
+Ben, and I could not put the bike in a position where it looked out of place.
+Blagging our way in front of a stately home, the Thruxton R looked part of the furniture.
+That said the Triumph Thruxton R looked just as good sitting in front of a Starbucks.
+Even on the move, it looks beautiful.
+Riding through town the number of double-takes and attention the bike got was unreal.
+I’ll admit I couldn’t help looking at myself in shop windows, and I’m not usually a poser.

-Attention to detail is on the money, little triumph icons and badges in subtle places really make the Thruxton look the part.
-Engraved logos on bulb holders and in other areas add that personalised feel and just make the bike even more pleasing to the eye.
+Attention to detail is on the money.
+Triumph icons and badges in subtle places really make the Thruxton look the part.
+Engraved logos on bulb holders and add that personalised feel and make the bike even more pleasing to the eye.

 Retro bikes seem to be the in thing at the moment, with nearly all manufacturers doing some sort of retro or cafe racer style.
 The Thruxton does not disappoint when it comes to looks.
-The fake air cooling fins on the cylinders make it look like an old retro ride despite being liquid cooled.
-Some might not like this, I think it’s ode back to its heritage is great, and makes the Thruxton R feel like a proper Thruxton.
+Despite being liquid cooled, the fake air cooling fins on the cylinders make it look like a retro ride.
+Some might not like this, I think it’s ode back to its heritage is excellent, and makes the Thruxton R feel like a proper Thruxton.

-Even better is the wide arrangement of aftermarket accessories available, a couple of weeks after riding the Thruxton I bumped into somebody at a cafe who had the Vance and Hines pipes on his.
+Even better is the comprehensive arrangement of aftermarket accessories available, a couple of weeks after riding the Thruxton I bumped into somebody at a cafe which had the Vance and Hines pipes on his.
 If the standard triumph can isn’t enough (which it totally is), the V&H pipes just make it even better!
-With the fact, they are all triumph genuine approved accessories the fit looks amazing, and really well priced also.
+With the fact, they all triumph genuine, approved accessories the fit looks impressive and well priced.